tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 To mimic the GIMP mixer above, one must first set the colour mode accordingly using:
 `colorMode(HSB, 360, 100, 100)`
 To explain: `HSB` represents the mode; `360` represents the range of degrees; and the two `100` arguments a range of 0--100% for saturation and for brightness.
-You would now write a read fill as:
+You would now write a red fill as:
 `fill(360, 100, 100)`
 This is because red lies at 360 degrees of rotation on the Hue ring (which begins at 'East' in the GIMP mixer) with the saturation and brightness set to 100%: